 This is a lovely story written by a gynaecologist.
 Enjoy you must be born.

 You be the judge.
-One thing I can promise you; you will read A Family Affair from cover to cover.
-And quickly, it's easy reading, though the content thought provoking and probably disturbing; it disturbed me.
+One thing I can promise you; you will devour A Family Affair from beginning to end.
+And quickly, it's easy reading, though the content thought-provoking and probably disturbing; it unsettled me.